andersbc/limesurvey-docker/README.md

 docker exec -it limesurvey-docker_limesurvey_1 /etc/init.d/apache2 reload

 # Copy contents of /var/www/html/ to host shared folder
-# They will now also be visible in /var/www/dev
+# It will then also be visible to apache in /var/www/dev
 docker cp limesurvey-docker_limesurvey_1:/var/www/html/ C:\LSdocker2\html
 ```